Adding a blog to your site

 Anyone with edit permission on the application can add new entries, and they can also edit, publish, and delete their own entries.
 They cannot edit, delete, or publish anyone else's entries.

-Members of your site can respond to blog entries by adding comments to them (there is an add comments button displayed on each blog entry).
+Members of your site can respond to blog entries by adding comments to them.
+There is an add comments button displayed on each blog entry (you can see it either by clicking the title of the entry or, if comments have already been added, by clicking on the link displaying the number of comments under the entry).

 As the administrator, you are responsible for monitoring the content of any comments added.